-These direct fired gas fired industrial air heaters work with natural gas (G20/G25) or propane gas (G31).
-The range includes 3 models from 60 kW to 120 kW and two versions, stainless steel or galvanized steel body.
-They tend to be more common in the form of industrial propane gas heaters but we they are also available in a direct fired natural gas heater configuration too.
+These gas fired industrial air heaters work with natural gas (G20/G25) or propane gas (G31).
+The range includes 4 models from 25 kW to 90 kW manufactured with a stainless steel casing.
+They tend to be more common in the form of propane gas fired heaters but we they are also available in a direct fired natural gas heater configuration too.

 Product Advantages Customer Benefits

 High air flow rate – Good heat distribution

 Removable panels – Easy to clean

 Small and compact – Free space into the room